Keep your IT spending under control with these IT budgeting best practices

 Your initial research from the first three steps will inform the future budget.
 You should also do some predictive work by understanding when software licenses need to be renewed, when hardware warranties expire and the details of these agreements.
 Other items can include hardware replacements and upgrades.

-Again, your specific plan will be unique to your business’s goals and priorities.
-But it can be useful to split predicted spend into at least three categories: operating expenses, planned initiatives, and wish list.
+Many IT organizations find it useful to split predicted spend into three categories: operating expenses, planned initiatives, and wish list.

 Operating expenses (opex) include day-to-day IT spend that is essential for the functioning of the business.
 Planned initiatives (sometimes referred to as capex) are investments in new projects or upgrades to expand business.
 Finally, a wish list includes items that are “nice-to-haves” that may improve employee morale or effectiveness, but are not necessary items for the foreseeable future.